libdbm/libdbm/README.md

 transactions and while care has been taken to ensure reliability, the library doesn't use a WAL so in extreme cases, there is a small chance of corruption.
 The best way to mitigate this is to have `flush` turned on.
-Further tests need to be/will be written to handle bad input etc.
+Further tests need to be/will be written to handle bad input etc. but the library is well tested and is used in production.

 Currently, the hash table size is fixed, though the file format supports rehashing/reallocating the hash table.
 In the future, this capability will be used to optimize performance automatically.